Ottoman music: Makam

 Makam (or maqam) is broadly defined as the "melodic material of the Near East, Middle East and Anatolian traditional musics."
 While it is one of the fundamental parts of Near and Middle Eastern music theory, its definition and classifications have been long debated by music theorists, who belonged to numerous schools of music within Near and Middle Eastern tradition.
 Makams are often further classified into basit (lit. basic), şed (transposed) and mürekkep (compound).
 Basit and şed makams can mostly be defined as a scale in the Western sense, while mürekkep ones can not.

 Makams are constructed by attaching cins together.
 Cins are defined as either trichords, tetrachords or pentachords, which modal entities (although not melodic direction) are derived from.
 This connects most makams together as basic cins are used to define most of them, and provides ample space for continuity and modulation.

-Makam is most often used as a synonym of mode, however, Yöre has argued that most makams (in particular mürekkep ones) are modes performed in certain conventions and characteristics.
+Makam is most often used as a synonym of mode, however, Yöre has argued that most makams are modes performed in certain conventions and characteristics.
 Therefore, two makams might share all their notes, but might not share the same seyir (conventional melodic progression), or vice versa.
 This creates a very large variety of makams, which are first broken down into families and then into individual makams, which are distinguished most clearly by their seyir.
 Makams also constitute a hierarchy of pitches, where the "nucleus" of the makam creates its essentials, while other pitches are "secondary" and therefore "mutable".
 Beken and Signell argue that most makams can be better described in terms of a "broad tonal movement", similar to the purpose of a chord progression in Western music, compounded with the general purpose of a scale.

 Seyir is the concept of melodic progression in Ottoman music, disputed among theorists on its characteristics and classifications, and is still an often-researched topic.
 While there is a popular classification of seyirs, made by the Arel-Ezgi-Üzdilek system, which claims that makams can develop and resolve in ascending and descending fashions, this designation has faced criticism from Yöre among others, who has proposed a definition related to melodic contour.

 A related term called terkib exists, and refers to fragmentary phenomena inside a makam that have its own modal qualities.
 However, this term has been largely out of use since the early 18th century, and its purpose has largely been replaced by the concept of seyir and çeşni, the former of which 'implied' the use of terkibs by associating conventionalized melodic progressions with makams, and the latter of which described fragmentary modal entities that implied a different makam.